Jayme Dee

 Jayme Dee (born December 10, 1991) is an American singer-songwriter and musician from Los Angeles.
 Her recording of the song "Rules" charted in the United States after it was featured in the movie The Hunger Games.
-She has stated that her musical influences are Amy Winehouse, John Mayer, Frank Sinatra, and Etta James.

 Early life

 Jayme Dee was born in Redondo Beach, California.
 Her mother was a professional vocal coach and violin teacher, while her father was a pastor.
 Every Sunday, she sang in front of her church crowd.
 Before she reached middle school, she received extensive training with the classical piano.
 During her first year in high school, she discovered a guitar while cleaning her garage.
 This is when she started to write and sing songs while teaching herself guitar.
 She started her singing career on YouTube while attending the University of Southern California to study vocal performance.
 Dee recorded and uploaded acoustic covers of popular songs by Katy Perry, Taylor Swift, and Lady Gaga on YouTube.
 She soon gained popularity and dropped out of USC, after one semester, to focus on her music career.